jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

     * =D2>$D$13 → Above national average
     * =D2<=$D$13 → Below national average
   * These formatting rules made trends immediately visible for visual review.
-* **Pivot Tables (opt, dipt, spt, dept):** Pivot tables were used to cross-validate the average calculations.
+* **OPT, DIPT, SPT, DEPT (e.g. Obesity Pivot Tables):** Pivot tables were used to cross-validate the average calculations.
 Grand Totals in each pivot matched the AVERAGEIFS results from earlier tabs, reinforcing confidence in data quality and spreadsheet fluency.
 Example:
   * National Average: =AVERAGEIFS(D2:D, D2:D, "<>")
   * State Average (e.g. CA): =AVERAGEIFS(D2:D, B2:B, "CA", D2:D, "<>")

   The inclusion of both formula-based and pivot table-based calculations demonstrates a well-rounded understanding of when to apply each method.
 Formulas are used for quick and flexible checks, while pivot tables are used for structured aggregation, filtering, and presentation.
-* **YoY Pivot Tables (oypt, diypt, sypt, deypt):** Year-over-year percent change values were organized into pivot tables by state and year.
+* **OYPT, DIYPT, SYPT, DEYPT (e.g. Obesity YoY Pivot Tables):** Year-over-year percent change values were organized into pivot tables by state and year.
 Though not included in the final visualizations, they revealed trends such as:
-  * Florida’s depression rate showed a slight overall decline, in contrast to rising rates in other states.
+  * Mild decline in Florida's depression rate, which contrasted with rising trends elsewhere
   * Smoking showed consistent YoY declines across all states.
   * Obesity and diabetes showed consistent positive growth in most areas.